mentlsve/aws-sap-c02-prep-notes/database-migration.md

 * The AWS DMS replication instance connects to the source and target DB.
 For these endpoints required information includes engine type, server name, port, credentials.
 * There are three options for migration type in a an AWS Database Migration Task Full Load, Full Load + CDC, CDC Only
 * Instances which should be considered: T2/T3 for test, C4 for heterogeneous, R4/R5 for many transactions

+## Usage

+* Create a subnet group in DMS (Choose a subnet group for your replication instance.
+The subnet group defines the IP ranges and subnets that your replication instance can use within the VPC you've chosen.)